polar-computing/3DSeals/README.md

 ## Input data:
 Cropped jpeg files of Weddell Seals.

-File size: --FILE SIZE zipped HERE--
+File size: 33.2MB zipped HERE--
---FILE SIZE unzipped, no of files HERE--
+--34.2MB unzipped, no of files HERE--

 Cropped jpeg files of Weddell seals organized into groups of matched images and all other unique individuals -as assessed by manual photo-ID